Accelerated Resolution Therapy (ART) in Menlo Park and Online Throughout California

 Working With Me

 I am a Licensed Marriage and Family Therapist in California (License No. 123091) and have been working with clients for over a decade.
-I completed my ART Basic Training in February 2026, adding this approach to a practice built around the specific pressures that come with operating at the highest levels of professional life.

 I integrated ART after recognizing the limits of insight-based approaches with clients who had every intellectual resource available to them but whose nervous systems had not yet caught up.
 Understanding the pattern was never the problem.
 Resolving it at the source was.